Mamena2020/nodemi/README.md

 ```

-The `template.ejs` using express view engine `ejs` to render html into your mail content.
+The `template.ejs` using express view engine `ejs` to render html into mail content.

 ```
    <!DOCTYPE html>